rainbow-mind-machine/boring-mind-machine/docs/about.md

-# About Boring Mind Machine
+# About boring mind machine

 **boring mind machine (bmm)** is part of the mind machine suite of software, run by the [rainbow-mind-machine](https://github.com/rainbow-mind-machine)